 These naturally occurring hip dents have always existed but we've been blissfully unaware until diet culture needed us to hate ourselves for something new.

-Riley looking gorgeous in our Black Double Frill Bikini Top and High Cut Pant.
+Kaitlyn looking gorgeous in our Amalfi Pink Underwire Bikini Top and High Cut Pant.

 Well, they're certainly not bad.
 Something that occurs naturally on our bodies because of our bone structure, that we cannot change, is not bad.
 It just is.
 We've accepted these little indents for years without issue, so surely we can continue on with our lives perfectly content with our hip dips.